hl2vr/hl2vr.github.io/_pages/faq.md

 *When will it be available?*

-"Soon".
+Soon!
 The mod is currently undergoing a closed playtest.
-We are targeting a 2022 public release, fingers crossed!
+The public beta release is scheduled for September 16th, 2022.
+Go wishlist it on [Steam](https://store.steampowered.com/app/658920/HalfLife_2_VR_Mod/).

 ---